erichors/dynatrace-getting-started/README.md

 **Table of Contents:**
 * [Discover Dynatrace Playground Tenant](#discover-dynatrace-playground-tenant)
 * [Sample Dashboards](#Read-only-Dynatraced-Dashboard)

-If you have questions or feedback:
-* Create an issue on this GitHub Repository if you found an issue with the tutorial:
-* Ask the Dynatrace community on https://community.dynatrace.com

-## Discover Dynatrace Playground Tenant

-Every Dynatrace Trial user has access to a special [Discover Dynatrace (Playground) Tenant](https://wkf10640.apps.dynatrace.com/) that allows you to explore Dynatrace and all our use cases and capabilities.
-The Playground tenant is observing several applications running on k8s clusters.
-To get access to the tennent sign up for a [Dynatrace University](https://www.dynatrace.com/dynatrace-university/) user.

 ## Read-only Dynatraced Dashboards
 * [(Live Dashboard) Getting Started Dashboard](https://wkf10640.apps.dynatrace.com/ui/document/v0/#share=eaa07354-fcf8-4723-8c26-8ca2b0f120a4)